 The Bible has given us a clear example of St. Paul who three times asked God to remove a temptation/trial that was constantly bothering him.
 St. Paul didn’t ask God to remove his temptation because he didn’t want to suffer from the temptation (St. Paul understood the value in the cross) nor did he ask God to remove it because he didn’t want God’s will.

 By this time in St. Paul’s spiritual journey, he was rejoicing in his suffering (fully understood the blessing in the cross), so seeking God multiple times to try to remove a cross/temptation, so he wouldn’t have to suffer or to do God’s will, wouldn’t be a prayer he would have prayed.

 But seeking God to remove a temptation/trial so he wouldn’t fall into a horrible sin, since he would rather suffer death than sin, is most certainly something St. Paul would have sought God to remove.

 “Therefore, that I might not become too elated [become proud/confident over my successful rejection of sinning], a thorn in the flesh [temptation] was given to me, an angel of Satan, to beat me [to tempt me], to keep me from being too elated.
 Three times I begged the Lord about this, that it might leave me [since I couldn’t bear to sin], but he said to me, “My grace is sufficient for you [to avoid sinning], for power is made perfect in weakness [in realizing how easily I fall, so l would humbly rely on God and not myself]” (2 Corinthians 12:7-8).

-As we know our temptations result in either the rejection of the temptation or the fall into sin.
-When we reject temptation, we allowed God’s grace to strengthen us to resist doing evil.
-But if we were weak and lack strength (God’s grace) then we fall.
+As we know our temptations result in us either rejecting the temptation (not sinning) or falling into sin.
+When we reject temptation, we have allowed God’s grace to strengthen us to resist doing evil.
+But if we were weak and lack strength (lack God’s grace) then we fall.